-What does this mean? $12÷3$ means how many you get when you divide 12 into 3.
-For example, there are 12 cakes, and we divide them into 3 cakes each.
-Then you can divide it into 4 parts.
+What does this mean? $12÷3$ means how many you get when you divide 12 by 3.
+For example, there are 12 cakes, and we divide them into three pieces.
+Then you can divide it into four parts.

 The division is used to split numbers.

 So, how do we find the answer using division?
 Earlier, we explained that if you cannot do multiplication, you cannot do division.
 This is because multiplication must always be done when doing division.